klingo/ESO-PersonalAssistant/README.md

 ***

-## Development ToDo
+## Development ToDo (v2.0.0)

-This is my development ToDo list for V2 of PersonalAssistant
+This is my development ToDo list for the initial V2 release of PersonalAssistant

 How to read:
 * [X] **(1)** Feature is implemented (had priority **(1)**)